Module 5 - Scale up your app

 echo NODE_PORT=$NODE_PORT

 Next, we’ll do a curl to the exposed IP and port.
-Execute the command mulitple times:
+Execute the command multiple times:

 curl $(minikube ip):$NODE_PORT